Online Learning: A Modern Introduction Using Convex Optimization: Application: Agnostic PAC Learning

-We now consider a different setting from what we have seen till now.
-We will assume that we have a prediction strategy $\phi_{\bx}$ parametrized by a vector $\bx$ and we want to learn the relationship between an input $\bz$ and its associated label $y$.
+In this section, we show another application of online-to-batch methods to obtain statistical learning guarantees.
+Here, we assume that we have a prediction strategy $\phi_{\bx}$ parametrized by a vector $\bx$ and we want to learn the relationship between an input $\bz$ and its associated label $y$.
 Moreover, we will assume that $(\bz,y)$ is drawn from a joint probability distribution $\rho$.
-Also, we are equipped with a loss function that measures how good is our prediction $\hat{y}=\phi_{\bx}(\bz)$ compared to the true label $y$, that is $\ell(\hat{y},y)$.
+Also, we are equipped with a loss function, $\ell(\hat{y},y)$, that measures how good our prediction $\hat{y}=\phi_{\bx}(\bz)$ is, compared to the true label $y$.
 So, learning the relationship can be cast as minimizing the expected loss of our predictor

-In machine learning terms, the object above is nothing else than the \emph{test error} of our predictor.
+In machine learning terms, the object above is nothing else than the \emph{expected test loss} of our predictor.

-Note that the above setting assumes labeled samples, but we can generalize it even more considering the \emph{Vapnik's general setting of learning}, where we collapse the prediction function and the loss in a unique function.
+Note that the above setting assumes labeled samples, but we can generalize it further by considering \emph{Vapnik's general setting of learning} , where we collapse the prediction function and the loss into a single function.
 This allows, for example, to treat supervised and unsupervised learning in the same unified way.
-So, we want to minimize the \emph{risk}

-where $\rho$ is an unknown distribution over $D$ and $f:\R^d \times D \rightarrow \R$ is measurable w.r.t. the second argument.
-Also, the set $\mathbb{F}$ of all predictors that can be expressed by vectors $\bx$ in $V$ is called the \emph{hypothesis class}.
+So, we want to minimize the \textbf{risk} where $\rho$ is an unknown distribution over $\mathcal{D}$ and $f:\mathcal{V} \times \mathcal{D} \to \R$ is such that for every fixed $\bx$, $f(\bx,\cdot)$ is measurable.
+Also, the set $\mathcal{H}$ of the composition of a loss with all predictors that can be expressed by vectors $\bx$ in $\mathcal{V}$ is called the \textbf{hypothesis class} .

 \begin{example} In a linear regression task where the loss is the square loss, we have $\bxi=(\bz, y) \in \R^d \times \R$ and $\phi_{\bx}(\bz)=\langle \bz,\bx\rangle$.
 Hence, $f(\bx,\bxi)=(\langle \bz,\bx\rangle-y)^2$. \end{example}